-The International Theatre and Literacy Project brings theatre artists to developing countries to conduct playwriting workshops for students and teachers in rural villages.
-ITLP uses dramatic activities to teach English, develop independent thinking and self-empowerment to help young people advance their educational and employment opportunities and give them a voice in their communities in order to enable growth, change and community development.
+The International Theatre and Literacy Project use theatre as a means of social and educational uplift for children and teen-agers struggling with the challenges of poverty, crime, violence and inequality in developing countries throughout the world.
+ITLP conducts theatre workshops to teach English, develop independent thinking, self-empowerment and gender equity.
+It strives to help young people advance their educational and employment opportunities and nurture their voices as leaders to enable growth, change and community development.

 ~ In July and August--- ITLP will be returning to Rwanda --- to Agahozo Shalom Youth Village, a school 40 minutes outside of Kigali.
 An extraordinary team of four ITLP theatre artist-educators will work for 2 1/2 weeks with 45 students who have been orphaned and impacted by the devastating genocide of 1994.
 The ITLP theatre & social justice workshop will give these students a chance to experience creative writing, self expression, and a platform to speak out and heal in a community-based performance.